dbt-labs/dbt-project-evaluator/README.md

 ## Documentation

-The full documentation and list of rules is available on [this website](https://dbt-labs.github.io/dbt-project-evaluator/latest/)
+The full documentation and list of rules are available on [this website](https://dbt-labs.github.io/dbt-project-evaluator/latest/)